mcjoshuapinas/Thermocouple-Calibration-with-Calibrated-Dry-Block/README.md

 This repository contains a Python-based tool for processing calibration data of 6 thermocouples using a dry-block calibrator.
 The script automates data reduction for 5 temperature setpoints ($0, 10, 20, 30, 40$ °C) with multiple repetitions per point.
+It provides the plot of thermocouples calibration with its residuals.
+It saves the calibration data of each thermocouples in a CSV file.

 Calibration Procedure
 The analysis follows standard metrological practices for temperature sensors: